Car problems Audi

 Audi Q5 – the problem child among the SUVs?

 The Audi Q5, particularly the first generation, is often mentioned in lists of unreliable cars.
-The problems largely mirror those of the A4 from the same period.
+The problems are largely similar to those of the A4 from the same period.

-- Oil and transmission problems: High oil consumption and failures of the S tronic gearbox are the most frequently reported serious complaints.
+• Oil and transmission problems: High oil consumption and failures of the S tronic gearbox are the most commonly reported serious complaints.

 A used Q5 requires a very critical inspection.
-Ideally, choose later model years and engines that are known to give fewer problems.
+Ideally, choose later model years and engines that are known to be less problematic.

 Read more: Audi Q5